Mastering Teamwork As A Loner

 So many reasons to loathe humanity.
 Check out the daily news.
 Or have family over for dinner.
 Anyway, a preference for solitariness doesn’t always imply misanthropy.

-But if it does, communication’s a hurdle.
-Especially f2f.
+But if it does, communication’s a hurdle, especially face to face.
 Being proficient with Slack, text and email’s a possible solution.
 So is phone etiquette.
 We take it for granted that everyone’s conversant in these tools, except a measure of training could be called for to get everyone up to speed.

 If there’s staff who happen to be on the spectrum, social awkwardness comes naturally.
 These people can excel – perhaps spookily well – given clearly defined team roles, support and appreciation.

 Unless a worker has a flagrant anti-social disorder, the probability is they’ll do fine in teams.
-A bit of prompting to confront groupwork gaps beforehand smooths the flip.
+A bit of prompting to confront groupwork gaps beforehand smooths the flip and will help those teamwork skills to surface.